didtheyghostme/HN-Later/cursor/README.md

 Click the extension icon to open the popup:

 - Search saved threads
-- Open / Continue / Jump to new
+- Open / Continue buttons for quick access
-- Reset progress
-- Remove thread from Read Later
+- More menu with Mark as Finished, Archive, Reset, and Remove options

 ## Notes / limitations